-New York State rules for masks state that starting in May 2021, no masks are required for fully vaccinated people can provide proof of vaccine.
+New York State rules for masks state that starting in December 2021, masks are required for everyone unless fully vaccinated people can provide proof of vaccine.

 A mask requirement in North Dakota was allowed to expire, and the North Dakota State Legislature banned further mask mandates from elected officials or health professionals.
-There is no North Dakota mask requirement at press time, but some public locations may require masks.
+There is no statewide North Dakota mask requirement at press time, but some public locations may require masks.

 Northern Mariana Islands